2002 Pennsylvania gubernatorial election: Campaign

 In the Democratic primary, former mayor of Philadelphia Ed Rendell defeated Pennsylvania Auditor General Bob Casey Jr., bucking the "myth that a Philadelphian could never win" a statewide election.
-Despite strong support from organized labor for Casey, lackluster campaigning combined with Rendell's ability to cast himself as a strong executive allowed him to pull out a primary win.
+Despite strong support from organized labor for Casey, Rendell's ability to cast himself as a strong executive as well as Casey's pro-life stances allowed Rendell to pull out a primary win.